Auratus Cichlid Care Guide: The Most Aggressive Mbuna You Can Keep

 Closing Thoughts

 The Auratus Cichlid is a stunning fish with a well-earned reputation for being one of the toughest customers in the mbuna world.
-Their dramatic color transformation, hardiness, and availability make them tempting — but their aggression levels demand respect and experience.
+Their dramatic color transformation, hardiness, and availability make them tempting.
+But their aggression levels demand respect and experience.
 This is a fish that will absolutely dominate an unprepared tank.

 This article is part of our Lake Malawi Cichlid Species Directory: Complete A-Z Care Guide List.
 Visit the hub page to explore care guides for all 28 Lake Malawi cichlid species we cover.